craigem/blog/content/posts/fp-in-csharp.md

 }
 ```

 This general pattern is called a *monad comprehension*.
 Why is this?
+It operates on anything with `Select` and `SelectMany`, or in other words, *any monad*.

 Suppose we had two lists of integers.
 For each element in one list, we wish to multiply it with every element in the other list.
 In other words, we want to calculate the *cartesian product*.